jenkinsci/git-client-plugin/CONTRIBUTING.md

 monitored.
 Please improve code coverage with tests when you submit a pull request.

-Before submitting your change, please review the findbugs output to assure that you haven't introduced new findbugs warnings.
+Before submitting your change, please review the spotbugs output to assure that you haven't introduced new spotbugs warnings.

 # Code Style Guidelines